 My articles have been published on Huffington Post, LifeHacker, Entrepreneur, YourStory, Inc42 and on the websites of big brands.

 My clients paid me Rs.
-5000 for writing 1000 words article for them.
+5000 for writing a single article.

 ..if you are at beginner level then keep reading..